Rakesh-99/Rakesh-99/README.md

 <h1 align="center">Hi 👋, I'm RAKESH KUMAR PARIDA</h1>
 <p>Glad to see you here!
- I am a student 🎓of Final Year pursuing B.TECH in Computer Science at Nalanda Institute of Technology, Bhubaneswar🏛.I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
+I am Rakesh Kumar Parida from Bhubaneswar, Odisha🏠.
+I recently graduated🎓in 2024 with a B.Tech in Computer Science from Nalanda Institute of Technology🏫, Bhubaneswar.
+During my academic journey, I developed strong skills in both front-end and back-end development 🧑🏼‍💻.
+My front-end expertise includes React.js, Redux, JavaScript, Tailwind CSS, HTML5, and CSS3.
+On the back-end, I am proficient in Node.js, MongoDB, and Express.js.
+Additionally, I have a solid foundation in Java and Git.
+I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 I'm currently into Web Development 🕸️ </p>
-<h3 align="center">A passionate frontend developer.</h3>
+<h3 align="center">A passionate Mern stack developer.</h3>

 <p align="left"> <a href="https://twitter.com/rakesh69a" target="blank"><img src="https://img.shields.io/twitter/follow/rakesh69a?logo=twitter&style=for-the-badge" alt="rakesh69a" /></a> </p>

-- Hi, I am working on **MERN STACK PROJECT**
+- Hi, I am working on **MERN STACK PROJECTS**

 - 🌱 I’m currently learning  **DSA**